DenRostokin/custom-elements-jsx/README.md

 Remember that you must use dash in the custom elements names.
 **[Specification is here](https://developers.google.com/web/fundamentals/web-components/customelements)**

-Now you can use this component inside of other custom elements or append in to the root element:
+Now you can use this component inside of other custom elements or append it to the root element:

 ```jsx
 const element = <custom-element age={26}>Den</custom-element>;